AyaLukeloCapstone/TinyLLaVA-Med-F/README.md

 We recommend the requirements as follows.

-1. Clone this repository and navigate to LLaVA folder
+1. Clone this repository and navigate to TinyLLaVA-Med-F folder

 ```bash
 cd TinyLLaVA-Med-F